DKU-StarLab/LevelDB-with-SLR-Prediction-Search/README.md

 •	leveldb/table/block_builder.cc

 ## Prerequisite
 • Make sure you have cmake installed.
-No cmake, run this: ``` sudo apt install cmake ```
+No cmake, run this: ```sudo apt install cmake```

 • Make sure you have build-essential installed.
-No build-essential, run this: ``` sudo apt install build-essential ```
+No build-essential, run this: ```sudo apt install build-essential```

+• Make sure you have libsnappy-dev installed.
+No libsnappy-dev, run this: ```sudo apt install libsnappy-dev```

 ## How to compile levelDB with Segmented Linear Regression